alecramsay/pg/docs/_pages/background.markdown

 DRA data:

--   The block-assignment files for the official and notable maps were
+-   The **block-assignment files** for the official and notable maps were
     > exported from DRA on 10/06/22.
 A few of the maps violated basic
     > requirements (like contiguity) and were replaced by the next best
     > maps that didn\'t.

--   Block, blockgroup, and tract-level census data were downloaded from
+-   **Block**-level census data were downloaded from
     > the dra2020/dra-data repository on 10/06/22.

--   VTD-level census data came from https://github.com/dra2020/vtd_data
+-   Precinct-level census data came from https://github.com/dra2020/vtd_data
     > on 10/06/22.

 Census data: